All Products

 Grant the Download permission to a role

-You can grant a role the permission to download data from tables, resources, functions, or instances.
+Grant a role the permission to download data from tables, resources, functions, or instances.
+Download permission control must be enabled for the project before running this command.

 GRANT Download ON {Table|Resource|Function|Instance} <object_name> TO ROLE <role_name>;